synshop/rtfm/docs/users/FAQ.md

 ## What is the best time to visit SYN Shop?

-Come on down when ever we're open!
-Our hours are:
+Note - we're operating at reduced capacity - see our [COVID19 page](https://synshop.org/covid-19-status).

+When not operating at reduced capacity, our hours normally are:

 * Monday: 6pm - 10pm DIY Robot Domination
 * Tuesday:  6pm - 10pm  Craft night, Community night